 1. Special, Independent Prosecutors.

 It is a national scandal how rarely American police officers are charged, indicted, and prosecuted for fatally shooting, or otherwise killing, suspects or persons in their custody.
 The scale of police homicide has not been well documented in the U.S., but two major newspapers in 2015 tracked the number of deaths at the hands of police nationwide.
-The Washington Post determined that 984 people were shot to death by police; one out of four victims (24.6%) was mentally ill.
-(See http://www.washingtonpost.com/graphics/national/police-shootings/.)
-The Guardian documented 1136 deaths, including fatal shootings, beatings, and other deaths in custody.
-Of this total, one out of five victims (19.6%) was unarmed.
+The Washington Post determined that 990 people were shot to death by police; one out of four victims (25.2%) was mentally ill.
+(Washington Post) The Guardian documented 1146 deaths, including fatal shootings, beatings, and other deaths in custody.
+Of this total, one out of five victims (19.9%) was unarmed.
 (The Guardian) Most deaths at the hands of police, including the deaths of unarmed and mentally ill persons, are never punished in any way.
 An average of 5 officers per year were indicted nationally on felony charges during 2005-2015, according to The Washington Post; and only 11 officers were convicted in literally thousands of fatal shootings by police.
 In Dallas, Texas, during the past 4 decades, there have been exactly two indictments of police officers involved in fatal shootings (in 1973 and 44 years later in 2017) — this despite hundreds of official homicides, including killing of unarmed, mentally ill, and elderly residents.
 National figures via Washington Post and Washinton Post)

 2. Timely Drug Testing of Police Officers.